 When to Call the Doctor

-Call the health care provider if your child does not seem safe on crutches even after practicing with you.
+Contact the provider if your child does not seem safe on crutches even after practicing with you.
 The provider can refer you to a physical therapist who can teach your child how to use crutches.

 If your child complains of numbing, tingling, or loss of feeling in their arm or hand, call the provider.

-Edelstein JE.
-Canes, crutches, and walkers.
-In: Hsu JD, Michael JW, Fisk JR eds.
-AAOS Atlas of Orthoses and Assistive Devices.
-4th ed.
-Philadelphia, PA: Elsevier Mosby; 2008:chap 42.
+Edelstein J. Canes, crutches, and walkers.
+In: Webster JB, Murphy DP, eds.
+Atlas of Orthoses and Assistive Devices.
+5th ed.
+Philadelphia, PA: Elsevier; 2019:chap 36.